Call to Action Archive

 Long-time coal lobbyist and climate-change denier Scott Wheeler is up for the second most powerful post at the EPA.
 With EPA secretary Scott Pruitt’s job on the line, the Senate confirmation vote is more critical than ever.
 UPDATE 4/12: WHEELER WAS CONFIRMED, with Collins voting yes and King no.read more

 Hoaxes, fabricated stories, and misinformation spread like wildfire on social media sites.

 Learn how to identify false stories, report hoaxes, correct inaccuracies and #ProtectTheTruth with eight powerful tips.

-Fight back against lies and misinformation, and support the work of reputable journalists by building your own diversified press room.
+QUICK ACTION: Support the work of reputable journalists by subscribing to local and national outlets and building your own diversified press room.

 Facebook failed to protect its users’ personal information from exploitation by third parties interested in manipulating voters.

 QUICK ACTION: Follow these steps to secure your devices and online accounts, and protect your private data from prying eyes and bad actors.